danielharrell/open-eyes-lect-2017-18/Open.md

 awareness.
 For awareness, again, might be the openness most our own, comprehending self and other at once.
 But how?
 How can I ever *be* self and other at once?
-Or to put the paradox in spatial terms, we might say that I am carried outside myself in my awareness of anything else, yet also kept inside myself since this awareness is mine, and known as mine through self-awareness.
-But how can awareness, then, put me inside and outside at once?
-Or carry me from one to the other, as if the two were continuous; yet keep me in one rather than the other, as if the two were discontinuous?
-And how could I be kept inside myself without closing myself, making openness impossible?
-Or carried outside myself without losing myself, again making openness impossible?
+Or to put the paradox in spatial terms, how can I be inside myself and outside myself at once?

-To resolve the paradox, we might suppose that I am not really carried outside myself in my awareness of anything else. <!--Perhaps later refer back to this paradox, and resolve it the other way.--> Here at the podium, for example, I am aware of you---all of you---in the audience,
+To resolve the paradox, we might suppose I am not really outside myself in my awareness of anything else. <!--Perhaps later refer back to this paradox, and resolve it the other way.--> Here at the podium, for example, I am aware of you---all of you---in the audience,